Wrongful Death Accident

 A claim of wrongful death applies when there is a loss of life due to the negligence, wrongful acts, recklessness or deliberate behavior of someone else.
 Although a deceased person can no longer bring a personal injury claim, surviving family members can, in the form of a wrongful death civil suit; seeking damages against the responsible party or parties.
 Pursuing a wrongful death suit is not an easy conversation to have, but may be appropriate if your loved one has died for any of the reasons stated here which involve misconduct, irresponsibility, or neglect.

 Each state has its own laws governing wrongful death claims.
-The lawyers at Action Law Offices are familiar with Wisconsin Laws pertaining to wrongful death claims.
+The lawyers at Action Law Offices are familiar with wrongful death claims and Wisconsin laws.
 By simply requesting a free case evaluation, an attorney will listen to the details of your case and answer some common questions that you may have such as:

 “Who may put forth a wrongful death claim?”